darraghgo/Kamin/dev-v2-notes.md

-## DEV-v2 To Do Notes
+##Dev v2 - TO DO notes

-A set of notes to do in this branch
+A set of notes for this branch

-Also a reminder of what branch your in
+Also a reminder of the branch your on.